bio-tools/biohackathon2024-paper/README.md

 Tess - methods and results from the machine learning (with input from others involved)

 Aleks - co-mention and co-citation matrices, network construction with igraph?
+Interested in making this a paper of your PhD?

 Ana - Cytoscape visualization with py4cytoscape - explore possibilities to make an interactive visualization with Cytoscape.js or put a network up on NDEx, silimar to the Bioregistry network?

 Vedran - Jupyter notebooks, GitHub repositories and data repositories

 Magnus - Discussion and Conclusion (first draft, for input by everyone)

+Veit - Clean up general stats and find some interesting cases, co-writing